 Not many countries offer a good deal on paternity leave, with some not even offering any paid or unpaid time off.
 France and Spain allow new fathers to take over 1,000 days of paternity leave, though mostly unpaid.
 Around the world, it’s clear that dads need a better deal.

-Which Countries Offer The Most Time Off Overall?
+Countries Offering the Most Time Off Overall

 Russia might not seem like everyone’s idea of a great place to work, but the data clearly shows that there’s no country out there that gives both men and women a great deal when it comes to potential time off.
 Women can take up to 3,093 days, while it’s 2,953 for men, and while obviously they couldn’t all actually be taken, it’s still a sign that Russians have a good thing going when it comes to needing time off work.

-That’s something we all need and this research shows just how much where you live affects what kind of time you can take off work and what your chances are of getting paid for it.
+That’s something we all need and this visualization research from Resume.io shows just how much where you live affects what kind of time you can take off work and what your chances are of getting paid for it.
 So, do you feel like you’re getting a good deal now that you know?